 The Samson Centre for MS

-The Axis Foundation donates to fund the purchase of an electronic standing frame.
+Funding the purchase of an electronic standing frame for MS sufferers

 The Samson Centre provides practical and emotional help for people living with Multiple Sclerosis in Surrey and nearby areas.
 Our donation of £8000 will buy a much-needed electronic standing frame as well as a mini arm support.

 This is such a special piece of equipment – Jackie Payne, Centre Manager